Would You Work For Yourself?

 The gap between these two answers is your opportunity for growth.
 Here are three ways to narrow the gap.

-1. Show up better.
+1. Show up to serve others.

 This does not mean leaders must be upbeat or polished at all times.
 It means being intentional.
 Ask yourself: